-The Government of Rwanda is the lead sponsor of the declaration and is providing political leadership on behalf of endemic countries.
-The Government of Rwanda has fed into the first draft of the declaration and approved it for wider stakeholder input.
+The Government of Rwanda is the lead sponsor of the Kigali Declaration and is providing political leadership on behalf of endemic countries.

 The Government of Rwanda will play a key role in mobilising endemic countries to sign the declaration.